k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

-2. From TDM 8.1 onwards, the template also creates an inner flow that sets default values on the table fields based on their type.
-This inner flow is called if Fabric catalog is not implemented in the TDM project.
+2. From TDM 8.1 onwards, the template also creates an inner flow that sets default values on the table fields based on their types.
+This inner flow is called when Fabric catalog is not implemented in the TDM project.
 The inner flow has the following naming convention: `${table name}.typeDefaultsGenerator` .

     Example: contract.typeDefaultsGenerator